Oxygen and antivirals: How doctors are fighting Omicron

 Walker said the mild and moderate forms of the disease could generally be managed at home.

-"In severe Covid, you may not only feel more breathless but your breathing may become rapid and your oxygen saturations may drop.
+"In severe Covid, you may not only feel more breathless but your breathing may become rapid and your oxygen saturation may drop.

 "Most people do not reach this stage but, if you do, you will have to come to hospital where we will generally give you some oxygen and some medication."